How to Send Emails From Javascript?

 Step 7 (Optional)

-You can also send emails with attachments.
-Use the following code for sending attachments in email using Javascript:
+You can also send emails with attachments using the following code in JavaScript.

 function sendEmail() {